 - 1.2.1 The Contractor appoints an appropriately competent person or persons (Contractor's Site Environmental Representative) to undertake relevant environmental tasks as detailed in this document prior to, during and upon completion of the construction works.
-It shall be assumed that the role will be a full-time role and the relevant person will be based on site unless otherwise agreed by the Employer prior to commencement of construction. - 1.2.2 The Contractor demonstrates the competence of the Site Environmental Representative to the Employer via submission of relevant information (e.g. CV, training records, membership records) for acceptance prior to commencement of construction works.
+It shall be assumed that the role will be a full-time role and the relevant person will be based on site unless otherwise agreed by the Employer prior to commencement of construction. - 1.2.2 The Contractor appoints an appropriately competent Geotechnical Engineer (Geotechnical Clerk of Works, GCoW) who updates and maintains the peat stability risk assessment / geotechnical risk register, including peat slide risks, for the duration of the construction works phase.
+The Geotechnical Engineer will undertake regular inspections of relevant areas and provide recommendations as required to the Principal Contractor. - 1.2.3 The Contractor demonstrates the competence of the Site Environmental Representative and the Geotechnical Engineer to the Employer via submission of relevant information (e.g. CV, training records, membership records) for acceptance prior to commencement of construction works.

-- 1.2.3 The Contractor is responsible for obtaining all necessary consents, licences and permissions1 for his activities as required by current legislation governing the protection of the environment. - 1.2.4 A copy of this document and related files and documents will be kept in the site offices for the duration of the site works and will be made available for review at any time.
-Upon completion of the construction works, the Contractor submits a complete CD copy of the final set of information to the Employer for their records. - 1.2.5 Where the Contractor has standard documents within his own company / corporate Environmental Management Plan which might cover a particular requirement of this CEMP, these will either be inserted or cross referenced within the relevant Section of the detailed CEMP (v2.0). - 1.2.6 A Checklist has been included in Section 18, providing the Contractor with a summary of the minimum information to be provided to the Employer pre- during and post-construction.
+- 1.2.4 The Contractor is responsible for obtaining all necessary consents, licences and permissions1 for his activities as required by current legislation governing the protection of the environment. - 1.2.5 A copy of this document and related files and documents will be kept in the site offices for the duration of the site works and will be made available for review at any time.
+Upon completion of the construction works, the Contractor submits a complete CD copy of the final set of information to the Employer for their records. - 1.2.6 Where the Contractor has standard documents within his own company / corporate Environmental Management Plan which might cover a particular requirement of this CEMP, these will either be inserted or cross referenced within the relevant Section of the detailed CEMP (v2.0).

+A Checklist has been included in Section 18, providing the Contractor with a summary of the minimum information to be provided to the Employer pre- during and post-construction.
 The information / documents listed in the Checklist represent the minimum information to be provided to the Employer / Planning Authority at the stages indicated in the Checklist.